ojreed/jhu-csf-22-hw/csf_assign05/README.txt

 - all of our mutexes are implementated with guards
 - this is a pretty striaght forward case for a mutex where we need a guard aroudn every access to the shared member set
 - we only have one mutex so we dont have to worry about a 2 lock deadlock and it cleanly managed by the guard to ensure unlock
+- we also lock inside broadcast_message in order to prevent changes happening mid iteraton.

 server.cpp (mutexes)
 - create_or_find_room function needs a mutex